Photos: California battles wind-fueled wildfires

 Maria fire

+Southern California has been hit by a series of dangerous, fast-moving wildfires as Santa Ana Winds ushered in strong gusts up to 80 mph and extremely low humidity.

-Firefighter Giannis Giagos battles the Maria fire in Santa Paula on Nov.
+Firefighter Giannis Giagos battles the Maria fire in Santa Paula early on Nov.
 1.

-The brush fire sparked in Ventura County, northwest of Los Angeles, and exploded to almost 4,000 acres in about three hours, authorities said.
-By Thursday night, it was around 5,000 acres.

 Fire crews stage on a fire road on Oct.
 31 in Somis.

-The Maria fire ignited on South Mountain, between the cities of Somis and Santa Paula, about 6:15 p.m. and was rapidly spreading westward, the Ventura County Fire Department said.
-County officials issued mandatory evacuation orders for about 7,500 residents and said only that the cause was under investigation.

-Firefighters work to contain the Maria fire in the hills near Ventura, early on Nov.
+Firefighters work to contain the fire in the hills near Ventura early on Nov.
 1.

 A firefighter walks on a road leading to a residence late on Oct.
 31 in Somis.